JoshuaStorm/meetable/README.md

 ## April 22, 2017 (Josh)
 - Set up Temp user collection so you can invite emails who do not have current accounts and all those invites will attach to their new account when they signup.

+## April 20, 2017 (Shayan)
+- Tested `findOverlap` more extensively and found even more bugs in `findBusyTimes`
+- Added a sort function in `findBusyTimes` to make sure we eliminate any corner cases still persisting.

 ## April 18, 2017 (Casey)
 - 'Incoming' tab: implement dynamic templates so that on clicking accept, the user will see the div change to reflect that
 - finalizing meetings: if a user is the selector, they can pick from radio buttons and finalize the meeting time; otherwise, displays a message saying to wait for meeting selector to choose time